-Charge by Subcooling: Applicable to both Adjustable and Non-adjustable TXV

-SUBCOOLING FORMULA = SATURATED LIQUID LINE TEMPERATURE - LIQUID LINE TEMPERATURE
+Charge by Subcooling: Applicable to Adjustable TXV SUBCOOLING FORMULA = SATURATED LIQUID LINE TEMPERATURE

-NOTE: When charging unit with two-stage compressor, charge unit at low stage.
+NOTE: For two-stage models, unit will need to be charged at low stage.

-- 1. Purge the gauge lines and connect the service gauge manifold to the liquid (small) service port and true suction access port. - 2.
+- Purge the gauge lines and connect the service gauge manifold to the liquid (small) service port and true suction access port. - 2.
 Clamp a pipe clamp thermometer on the liquid line near the liquid line service valve. - a.
 Ensure the thermometer makes adequate contact to obtain the best possible readings. - b.
 The temperature read with the thermometer should be lower than the saturated condensing temperature. - Measure pressure using service gauge manifold connected to the liquid (small) service port.
-Refer to the chart above to obtain saturated temperature corresponding to the measured pressure. - 4.
-The difference between the saturated condensing temperature and the recorded liquid line temperature is the liquid Subcooling value. - 5.
-TXV-based systems should have a Subcooling value of 8°F +/- 1°F. In two-stage compressor systems, targeted Subcool value is 6°F +/- 1°F.
+Refer to the chart above to obtain saturated temperature corresponding to the measured pressure.